eduardojaime/COMP2068JavaScriptFrameworks/lesson07/README.md

         - passport-local-mongoose
         - express-session
 - In app.js
-    - Since our controllers will use passport, all related declarations must be places before the app = express() instruction
+    - Since our controllers will use passport, all related declarations must be placed before the app = express() instruction
         - Import passport and express-session
         - Configure passport before any custom router/controller declaration (app.use())
         - Call app.use and register: